Viijay-Kr/react-ts-css/README.md

 ## RoadMap

 1. Plain selectors without any reference is a `no op` in the current version and is expected to be added in coming versions
+2. Current support is limited to typescript and typescript react.
+JSX support is considered for upcoming releases
-2. Support camel case property values and completion in a desired format (cameCase identifiers or string literals)
+3. Support camel case property values and completion in a desired format (cameCase identifiers or string literals)
-3. Support for less and stylus will be added in the future versions
+4. Support for less and stylus will be added in the future versions
-4. [Reference provider](https://code.visualstudio.com/api/references/vscode-api#ReferenceProvider) - Find all references of a selector from inside a css module
+5. [Reference provider](https://code.visualstudio.com/api/references/vscode-api#ReferenceProvider) - Find all references of a selector from inside a css module
-5. [Rename Provider](https://code.visualstudio.com/api/references/vscode-api#RenameProvider) - Rename a selector and get all the places updated
+6. [Rename Provider](https://code.visualstudio.com/api/references/vscode-api#RenameProvider) - Rename a selector and get all the places updated